HomeItinerariesToursBlogDay GuidesLocations

 • Walking Distance: 5 minutes from Asakusa

-After lunch, take a leisurely stroll along the Sumida River, enjoying scenic views and local shops..
+After lunch, why not enjoy a leisurely stroll along the Sumida River, enjoying scenic views and local shops.
 You can also take a Sumida River Cruise, which offers beautiful views of the city skyline.

 What to Do Along the Sumida River:

-✔ Walk through Sumida Park, especially beautiful during cherry blossom season.
+✔ Walk through Sumida Park, which is especially beautiful during cherry blossom season.

 ✔ Take an optional river cruise for a unique view of Tokyo.